-This is a fast-paced course where students will cover some of the seventh grade New Jersey Student Learning Standards (NJSLS) as well as the eighth grade NJSLS.
-Topics will include: Ratios and Proportional Relationships, The Number System, Expressions and Equations, Functions, Geometry, Statistics and Probability.
-Through their work in this course, students will understand and apply their knowledge in real world applications.
-Focus will be on the content as specified in the NJSLS, as well as the NJSLS Practice Standards.
-The Practice Standards focus on the development of competencies used by mathematicians in all grades and throughout life.
+This is a fast-paced course where students will cover some of the seventh-grade New Jersey Student Learning Standards (NJSLS) as well as the eighth-grade NJSLS.
+Topics will include Ratios and Proportional Relationships, The Number System, Expressions and Equations, Functions, Geometry, Statistics and Probability.
+Through their work in this course, students will understand and apply their knowledge in real-world applications.
+The Mathematical Practices focus on the development of competencies used by mathematicians in all grades and throughout life.

+STUDENT OUTCOMES

-II.
-STUDENT OUTCOMES (Linked to New Jersey Student Learning Standards for Mathematics)
+(Linked toNew Jersey Student Learning Standards for Mathematics 2023)